bodrick/awesome/README.md

 *   [mikependon/RepoDB](https://github.com/mikependon/RepoDB) - A hybrid ORM library for .NET.
 *   [davidfowl/AspNetCoreDiagnosticScenarios](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios) - This repository has examples of broken patterns in ASP.NET Core applications
 *   [khellang/Scrutor](https://github.com/khellang/Scrutor) - Assembly scanning and decoration extensions for Microsoft.Extensions.DependencyInjection
-*   [Tyrrrz/CliFx](https://github.com/Tyrrrz/CliFx) - Declarative framework for building command line interfaces
+*   [Tyrrrz/CliFx](https://github.com/Tyrrrz/CliFx) - Class-first framework for building command line interfaces
 *   [GitCredentialManager/git-credential-manager](https://github.com/GitCredentialManager/git-credential-manager) - Secure, cross-platform Git credential storage with authentication to GitHub, Azure Repos, and other popular Git hosting services.
 *   [AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) - IdentityModel extensions for .Net
 *   [Azure-Samples/ms-identity-aspnet-webapp-openidconnect](https://github.com/Azure-Samples/ms-identity-aspnet-webapp-openidconnect) - A sample showcasing how to develop a web application that handles sign on via the unified Azure AD and MSA endpoint, so that users can sign in using both their work/school account or Microsoft account.
 The sample also shows how to use MSAL to obtain a token for invoking the Microsoft Graph, as well as incrementental consent.